Lunar-Eclipse255/maelstrom/README.md

         ```

-2. In `autonomous()` use this code to run the error logger in background
+2. In `initialize()` use this code to run the error logger in background of autonomous and driver control.
    ```cpp
       pros::Task error_logger(maelstrom::logging::robot_faults_log);
    ```